hlkbyrm/HighFidelitySensorModels/README.md

 # ROS Based AGV Simulation with High Fidelity IMU and Wheel Encoder Models
 This repo is based on a ROS Book Chapter where the wheel encoder (differential drive) and IMU sensor plugins are modified and developed for modelling sensor uncertainties more accurately in Gazebo.
-The original study is conducted with an industrial type AGV Gazebo model developed in Ford OTOSAN, Turkey.
+The original study was conducted with an industrial type AGV Gazebo model developed in Ford OTOSAN, Turkey.
 In this repo, the aforementioned plugins are integrated with a simple Turtlebot3 Gazebo model for better explanation.
 For the theoretical background and use cases, please refer to the paper.